Sonali210/Covid-Sentine/README.md

   <h4>It is used to detect whether people are wearing the masks or not.</h4>
 </div>

+This snippet is based on a trained neural network (using transfer learning) on custom data set.
+This is able to detect people with and without face mask using object detection technique<br />

 ## :innocent: Motivation

 <div align= "center">